vertexproject/synapse/docs/synapse/userguides/background.rst

 ``domain --(resolves to)--> ip_address``

-In these examples, files, domains and IP addresses are nodes and "performed DNS lookup for" and "resolves to" are edges (relationships).
+In these examples, files, domains, and IP addresses are nodes and "performed DNS lookup for" and "resolves to" are edges (relationships).
 The edges are directed because a malware binary can contain programming to resolve a domain name, but a domain can’t "perform a lookup" for a malware binary; the relationship (edge) is one-way.